 Once the plaintiff has established the elements of duty and breach, he or she must also identify a link of causation between the defendant’s breach of duty and the accident from which the amputation resulted.
 Finally, compensable damages must have arisen from the accident.
 People who have lost a limb may be able to receive a broad range of damages, since an amputation affects many areas of a victim’s life and often the lives of the victim’s loved ones.
 Forms of compensation may include past and future medical expenses, loss of future earning capacity, loss of enjoyment of life, pain and suffering, and loss of spousal consortium.

 Amputees face many challenges on physical, emotional, and financial levels.
 A person who is seriously injured by someone else’s carelessness or misconduct should receive all of the compensation to which he or she may be entitled.
-To assert your legal rights following an amputation, call the knowledgeable Pembroke Pines catastrophic injury attorneys at Cohn & Smith at (954) 431-8100 or contact us online to set up a free appointment.
+To assert your legal rights following an amputation, call the knowledgeable Pembroke Pines attorneys at Cohn & Smith at (954) 431-8100 or contact us online to set up a free appointment.
 We have assisted many victims throughout South Florida, including in Aventura, Hollywood, Davie, Fort Lauderdale, Weston, Sunrise, Tamarac, Pompano Beach, Coral Springs, and cities throughout North Dade County.
 No legal fees are collected until and unless your case ends in a settlement or judgment in your favor.
 If you need a car accident attorney or assistance with another personal injury claim, knowledgeable and dedicated representation can make all the difference in your case.